Why Price Always Follows Liquidity

 - Trade with the sweep, not against it - wait for the reversal after the sweep, don't buy the breakout

-- Use liquidity levels as targets for your existing trades
+- Use these levels as targets for your existing trades

 - Place stops beyond obvious liquidity pools, not at them